xiaochuany/blog/docs/posts/202504-llm-personal-eval.md

 > show me the link to the source code of the new polars streaming engine. this should be hosted in github

 G wins.
 C and X provide irrelevant links.
 D cannot search (functionality not working in the region where I am which is EU).

+## Writing task - 20250518

+> when checking dataquality what are principles that are mutually exclusive so that I don't forget anaything. this project invovles many datasets forming a graph and I need to check indiviudal datasets as well as the way datasets are joined, transformed from one to another.

+I've gone through the drafting, criticizing, improving cycle a few times, with several llms doing part of the job.

+The topic is kinda common and all llms have seen articles, books, blogposts about it already, in one way or another.

+Both D and X followed the prompt and provided solid ideas.
+G raised some valid points questioning the prompt itself (like DQ checks are often interconnected).
+C revised the answer G gave that improved readability.

+My votes go to G and C. The result is [here](202505-dq.md).